TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Introduction

 \section{Introduction}

 Large language models (LLMs) have shown remarkable capabilities across a wide range of tasks, from natural language understanding to creative content generation.
 However, the computational cost of inference and the associated energy consumption present significant challenges.
 As the demand for AI applications continues to grow, these costs are expected to escalate, raising concerns about sustainability and accessibility \cite{wu2022sustainable}.
 Addressing these issues is crucial to ensure that future advancements in AI remain feasible and widely deployable.
-Hence, we propose a new technique to save tokens at inference time skipping less informative and semantic-irrelevant \textit{function words}.
-Later on, we propose to regenerate them based on the context with a cost-effective alternative, leveraging on the feature that natural language is considerable redundant.
+Hence, we propose a new technique to save tokens at inference time by skipping less informative \textit{function words} that are easily-inferable based on the context.
+Later on, we propose to regenerate them based on the context with a cost-effective alternative, leveraging the fact that natural language is considerably redundant.

-As part of our feasibility analysis, we empirically verified that this task is achievable by state-of-the-art LLMs, even though they are not specifically designed for such tasks, and the altered output may not have been encountered in any part of the training corpus.
-Given that LLMs can generate this distilled output, the omitted words can be reinserted into the output text using a language model with a low inference cost.
+As part of our feasibility analysis, we verified that state-of-the-art LLMs can omit a predefined set of easily-inferable words, even without being specifically designed for this task.
 Studies in cognitive linguistics suggest that human readers naturally infer missing function words based on context \cite{ferreira2007goodenough}.
-Similarly, transformer-based models use masked language modeling, where parts of a sentence are intentionally masked, and the model learns to predict the masked tokens based on context \cite{devlin2019bertpretrainingdeepbidirectional}.
-Our hypothesis is that small language models can mirror this human reading abilities of filling the gaps for low-information inferable terms.
+Similarly, transformer-based models use masked language modeling to predict the intentionally masked tokens based on the context \cite{devlin2019bertpretrainingdeepbidirectional}.
+Our hypothesis is that small language models can mirror this human reading abilities of filling the gaps for low-information easily-inferable words.